Donna M Hallas

 Donna M Hallas's additional information

-Donna Hallas, CPNP, FAAN, FAANP, PMHS, PPCNP-BC, PhD, is director of the Pediatrics NP Program and a Clinical Professor at NYU Rory Meyers College of Nursing.
+Donna Hallas, PhD, PPCNP-BC, CPNP, PMHS, FAANP, FAAN, is director of the Pediatrics NP Program and a Clinical Professor at NYU Rory Meyers College of Nursing.
 She is a certified pediatric nurse practitioner (CPNP: PPCNP-BC) and a pediatric mental health specialist (PMHS).
-Dr. Hallas is fellow of the American Academy of Nursing (FAAN); a fellow of the National Association of Pediatric Nurse Practitioners; and a fellow of the American Association of Nurse Practitioners (FAANP).
-Dr. Hallas is a faculty scholar of the International Qualitative Institute at Alberta, Canada.
-She maintains a practice as a PNP in primary care for high-risk children and for young children with behavioral problems.
+Prof. Hallas is fellow of the American Academy of Nursing (FAAN); and a fellow of the American Association of Nurse Practitioners (FAANP).
+She maintains a practice as a PNP in primary care specializing in the care of high-risk children and for young children with behavioral problems.
 At NYU Meyers, she prepares pediatric nurse practitioner students to provide quality health care services for infants, children, adolescents and young adults within a family-centered framework.

-Since the COVID-19 pandemic, Prof. Hallas has been a frequent speaker locally and nationally on the topic of vaccine hesitancy providing guidance on ways to improve vaccine uptake.
+Since the COVID-19 pandemic, she has been a frequent speaker locally and nationally on the topic of vaccine hesitancy providing guidance on ways to improve vaccine uptake.
 In addition, she has been frequently asked to provide guidance on how to prevent COVID-19 infections for children in all settings.

 She is published in peer-reviewed journals on the oral healthcare needs of young children and has designed a new approach for oral health assessment in office-based practices regarding young children.
 She was a content expert for the American Academy of Pediatrics for the design of a web-based program for pediatricians, nurse practitioners, and all primary care providers on oral health assessments, management, and referrals for children and adolescents to improve the oral healthcare and status of this population.
 Hallas also served as an expert panel member for the systematic evaluation of oral health programs through a grant from Robert Woods Johnson.
 Prof. Hallas writes a monthly column for nurse practitioners which is published in Contemporary Pediatrics.
-She is also co-editor for the Research Methodology section of the Journal of Pediatric Health Care.
-In 2018, Dr. Hallas’ first textbook, Pediatric Behavioral Health for Nurse Practitioners: A Growth and Developmental Approach to Intercepting Abnormal Behaviors, received the prestigious American Journal of Nursing Book of the Year Award: First Place for Psychiatric Mental Health and Third Place for Child Health.
+In 2018, Prof. Hallas’ first textbook, Pediatric Behavioral Health for Nurse Practitioners: A Growth and Developmental Approach to Intercepting Abnormal Behaviors, received the prestigious American Journal of Nursing Book of the Year Award: First Place for Psychiatric Mental Health and Third Place for Child Health.

-Prof. Hallas earned her PhD from Adelphi University, MSs from the State University of New York and Indiana University, and BSs from Adelphi University and the University of Hartford.
+She earned her PhD from Adelphi University, MSs from the State University of New York at Stony Brook, and Indiana University, and BSs from Adelphi University and the University of Hartford.

 PhD - Adelphi University (1999)